Ad Blocker Detected

 The same was observed with another receptor kinase BAK1 that acts as a coreceptor with BRI1.
 But in this case, the key tyrosine residue is located in the C-terminal domain and is autophosphorylated by the leucine-rich repeats of the BAK1.

-In both cases, the BRI1 and the BAK1, autophosphorylation of the key tyrosine residue by the leucine-rich repeats plays an important role in the activation of the receptor kinase and subsequent signaling pathway.
+In both cases, the BRI1 and the BAK1, autophosphorylation of the key tyrosine residue by the leucine-rich repeats play an important role in the activation of the receptor kinase and subsequent signaling pathway.

 Tyrosine phosphorylation of the inhibitor proteins and protein phosphatases